liudonghua123/regshot/files/ReadMe.txt

-Readme file of Regshot 1.8.3 beta1    (2011-12-25) (beta1V1-beta1V5)
+Readme file of Regshot 1.8.3 beta (2012-12-25)
-(Note: it is the beta version for testing purpose only)
+(Note: this is the beta version for testing purpose only)

 -----------------
 Introduction: